 Sometimes, progress stalls not because the estimates are wrong, but because the user stories themselves are slightly off.
 When user stories are not clear enough, for example, your development team could present a completed feature only to have the product owner say, “No… that’s not what I wanted.”
 This creates a lot of churn as the development team tries to make the product owner happy – especially when the expected solution remains unclear.

 Another issue occurs when user stories are too big.
 Sometimes a team will try to fit too much of one feature into a single sprint.
 What happens is that some members of the team run out of things to work on because the sprint included too much of one kind of task and not enough of others.
 We’ve found that planning a minimum of three to four stories per sprint works best, allowing the team to divide and conquer without some members getting “stuck”.
-For more information on how to get user stories to the right size, check out our free Splitting Epics and User Stories webinar.

 Help Get Your Scrum Team Moving